The Holy Empath ∙

 One of the most basic of all human needs is the need to be understood.
 Without being understood, we feel insignificant, overwhelmed, isolated, and invisible.
 Enter empathy.

-The empath is able to put themselves in another person’s position; that is, to walk in another person’s shoes, within their frame of reference.
+An empath can put themselves in another person’s position; that is, to walk in another person’s shoes, within their frame of reference.

 Who has the time, patience, and skills to truly get acquainted with and figure out others?